 Ice skating is First Night State College’s most popular event, and makes a great way to slide (or triple Salchow) into the new year.
 Skaters glide and dance to music provided by Larry Moore Productions in the Pegula Ice Arena on the Penn State campus.
 Skating sessions begin at 5, 6, 7, 8, 9, & 10 p.m.
 Ice will be resurfaced at 45 minutes past the hour.
-A First Night button is required to access the arena.
-Ice skates may be rented free of charge at the arena, courtesy of Geisinger.
+A First Night button is required to access the arena; ice skate rental is included with the purchase of a First Night button, courtesy of Geisinger.

 At Mayor Welch Plaza, two carriages drawn by Percheron draft horses, take you back in time as they carry you through downtown State College.
 Dress warmly – it’s difficult to turn up the heat in an open carriage.
 Rides are offered from 7 p.m. to 10 p.m. on a first come, first served basis.
 Due to high demand, not all of those wishing to ride may be accommodated.
 Carriage rides are $5 a person and require a First Night Button.

 As all American children and adults know, Santa Claus’s reindeer pull a sleigh through the night sky to help Mr. Claus deliver gifts to children on Christmas Eve.
 Santa’s first eight reindeer, Dasher, Dancer, Prancer, Vixen, Comet, Cupid, Donner and Blitzen, were named by Clement Clarke Moore in his 1823 poem, A Visit from St. Nicholas.
 Rudolph did not join the crew until 1939, though his fame did not become widespread until 1949 when Gene Autry recorded the now familiar Christmas song.